ShangHungWan/blogger/source/_posts/ais3-pre-exam-2022-web-write-up.md

 ↑ This is my guess at the second day ended, but I have to work in the 3rd day of exam.
 So unfortunately I'm not able to solve all web question, maybe someday😥

-There is the [write-up](https://github.com/maple3142/My-CTF-Challenges/tree/master/AIS3%20Pre-exam%202022/Private%20Browsing) from the qeustion setter, seems really close to my assumption.
+There is the [write up](https://github.com/maple3142/My-CTF-Challenges/tree/master/AIS3%20Pre-exam%202022/Private%20Browsing) from the qeustion setter, seems really close to my assumption.

 ### Gallery